Greenwashing: Definition, Impacts and Solutions by LONGTIME

 It is commonly said that 50% of breakdowns can be avoided by observing the conditions of use and maintenance of the articles.

-This criterion corresponds to the ability of the equipment or the main sub-parts of the equipment to be maintained in a functional state that complies with its intended use and the vendor’s description.
+• Maintenance: This criterion refers to the ability of the equipment or the main sub-parts of the equipment to be maintained in a functional state consistent with its intended use and the vendor ‘s description.
 Depending on the category of equipment, this includes the ease of access to information on maintenance procedures, the quality and level of detail of the information on maintenance procedures, and the ease with which maintenance procedures can be carried out.

 This third criterion focuses on the warranty conditions offered by the manufacturer and its quality approach.

-This sub-criterion involves noting the period of the commercial guarantee of durability (not to be confused with the Legal Conformity Guarantee) that the producer or other marketer agrees to grant to the end user.
+• Duration of commercial guarantee of durability sub-criterion: This sub-criterion involves noting the period of the commercial guarantee of durability (not to be confused with the Legal Guarantee of Conformity) that the producer or other marketer agrees to grant to the end user.
 Additional conditions for awarding points under this sub-criterion may be defined for each category of equipment.

-Based on a tangible documentation system, the producer must demonstrate its ability to set up a continuous improvement system.
+• Sub-criterion Implementation ofa continuous improvement process: On the basis of a tangible documentation system, the producer must demonstrate its ability to implement a continuous improvement system.
 As part of this process, manufacturers are also being asked to monitor breakdown rates.

 These indicators are linked to equipment improvements, but only concern certain categories of item.
 These improvements will be assessed from two angles: hardware improvements and/or software improvements.

-This involves assessing the manufacturer’s ability to provide software enhancements that improve the functions or performance of the equipment.
+• Software improvement sub-criterion: This assesses the manufacturer’s ability to provide software improvements that enhance the functions or performance of the equipment.

-In this sub-section, the manufacturer assesses its ability to provide improvements of a material nature in order to increase the capabilities and performance of the equipment, an existing function or to develop another function.
+• Hardware improvement sub-criterion: In this sub-chapter, the manufacturer assesses its ability to provide hardware improvements in order to increase the equipment’s capacities and performance, an existing function or to develop another function.
 If necessary, the hardware improvement also includes one or more software improvements specific to its integration.

 How is the durability index score calculated?